 West Penn Cove

-Due to conservation concerns, the portion of West Penn Cove from the property boundary at the Grasser's Lagoon access on Highway 20 to the dock extending across the tidelands from Captain Whidbey Inn on Madrona Road is CLOSED to harvest of clams, mussels and oysters until further notice.
-This beach is projected to open in 2019.
+The portion of West Penn Cove from the property boundary at the Grasser's Lagoon access on Highway 20 to the dock extending across the tidelands from Captain Whidbey Inn on Madrona Road is projected to open for harvest of clams, mussels and oysters July 15 through September 15.

 Clams, oysters and mussels open year-round.